yringler/rocket2anki/README.md

 ## Usage

 ### Running it
-If you're on windows, you can download an exe from [github](https://github.com/yringler/rocket2anki/releases/latest).
+If you're on windows, you can download an exe from [github][tool windows build].
 Run it with `rocket2anki.exe -e EMAIL -p PASSWORD`

 If you don't pass in a correct email and password, the script will prompt you for your username and password.